Television and film awards

 News media awards

 The annual Qantas Press Awards were first held in 1974 to recognise excellence in news photography.
-They were organised by the Newspaper Publishers Association and later expanded to include many other fields of journalism including television and radio.
-In 1993 they became the Qantas Media Awards.
-From 2010 these awards were renamed the Canon Media Awards after their new major sponsor.
-In 2013 entries totalled a record of nearly 1,400 across 56 award categories, including eight for digital media.
+They were organised by the Newspaper Publishers Association and later expanded to include many other fields of journalism, including television and radio.
+In 1993 they became the Qantas Media Awards, and in 2010 they were renamed the Canon Media Awards.
+In 2017, now the Voyager Media Awards, they attracted 2,174 entries across 70 categories.